‘The Met breaks my heart’: The dramatic decline of Britain’s biggest police force

 As former Metropolitan Police officers, Bethany and Paul Eaton are well aware of the disaster that has enveloped Scotland Yard: violent crime is soaring across London and thousands of officers have left the force.

-Yet even they were shocked by the way police responded when their home in Chislehurst, south-east London, was burgled in 2019.
+Yet even they were shocked by the way police responded when their home in Chislehurst, southeast London, was burgled in 2019.
 The couple were on their way back from a family holiday in Dubai when their childminder called to say the back door had been smashed in.

 The Eatons, who now run a vegan yoghurt business, asked a neighbour – a Met civilian employee – for help and she immediately called the police.
 It was at this point that the first signs of institutional inertia emerged, when the operator who answered the call replied: “I’m sorry but you don’t have an appointment, so officers will not be attending the scene today.”